riya-17/Blog/_posts/2020-8-6-Clean-code.md

   <br>

    When we write a functions we want it to handle all our problems.
 Most of the time we try to complete our task in a single function.It might complete the work but doesn't ease it for the future roles.So, in order to handle this problem we should try to design it in a way that it is easy to reuse, change or add more elements.
 The solution to problem is divide your problem as much as you could.
 If a function is performing addition as well as substraction then split it.
-If a function is checking as well as iterating, break it.Basically, try to segment it.
+If a function is checking as well as iterating, break it.
+Basically, try to segment it.

 Let's get this more clear with an example: